zakwarren/nightsawayforms/docs/userGuide.md

 The risk assessment uses a JSON file to provide it with all the possible options that could be included.
 These are grouped into several categories.
-The risk assessment function of nightsAwayForms reads these categories, asks if you want to include them, and takes action based on your response.
+The risk assessment function of nightsawayforms reads these categories, asks if you want to include them, and takes action based on your response.

-Some categories are automatically added based on the data collected when nightsAwayForms first starts.
+Some categories are automatically added based on the data collected when nightsawayforms first starts.
 For example, if you say "y" when it asks whether you will be using sharps, the risk assessment will add the "sharps" category to the risk assessment document.
 This includes mitigations and contingencies based on using knives, axes